Vox AC30: copper panels

 Serial number 12010 T - currently in the UK

 Chassis assembled by Burndept, number 02956.
 Copper panel.
 Woden mains transformer date code "MU" = December 1963; the Woden output "JU" = September '63. in the preamp, red and black print WIMA signal caps; the main Hunts filter cap has "TDI" = 48th week '63.
+One of the Celestion blues has the date code "03CJ" for its manufacture = 3rd March, 1964.
 The cabinet is covered with dark grey lightly textured vinyl.
+Thanks to Kev for the pictures.

 Serial number 12011 T - currently in the UK